- Search The Registry

 - My Account

 *On this date in 1942 the building of The Alcan Highway in Canada began.
-This was an Army project during World War II that involved over 10,000 men of which over 30% were African American GI's.
+This was a United States Army project during World War II that involved over 10,000 men of which over 30% were Black GI's.

 The majority of these Black troops were from the South; yet, they persevered.
 On the highway’s completion, many were decorated for their efforts and then sent off to active duty in Europe and the South Pacific.
 The veterans of the Army’s Black Corps of Engineers were members of the 93rd, 95th, 97th and 388th units.
 To build the Sikanni Chief River Bridge, men waded chest deep into freezing waters to place the trestles.
 To keep themselves going, some of the men sang.